DeepTempo/docs/docs/snowflake.md

 Required Permissions: Warehouse, compute pool, and task management access

 It is recommended that you run this command before running the sheet as a whole.
 It can take some time for the resources to spin up.
 If you are the account admin you can monitor resources using `SHOW COMPUTE POOLS IN ACCOUNT;`.
 Once the compute pools are idle you may continue with the rest of the worksheet.

-## 3. Select Database

-From the top of the worksheet there should be a dropdown called `Select Databases`.
-This is what you will use to attach our database to this worksheet.
-If you are using demo data select the option with TEMPO at the beginning of it's name.

 ## 4. Detection